mitsuba-renderer/drjit/docs/loops.rst

            done = stopping_criterion(value); // Are we done yet?
        }

-   This does something quite surprising: it runs the loop only a single time on the CPU, and this iteration has the purpose of recording all involved arithmetic symbolically.
-The generated GPU kernel includes additional branch statements that ultimately cause the loop to run until ``done==true`` is satisfied for all entries.
+   This does something quite surprising: it runs the loop *a single time* on the CPU, which has the sole purpose of recording all involved arithmetic symbolically.
+In contrast to this, the generated GPU kernel will include additional branch statements that cause the iteration associated with each entry to run just until stopping condition is satisfied (and no longer!).
    Like in the previous example, this approach avoids costly global memory accesses, and it has the added benefit of producing small kernels that terminate as soon as the iteration has converged.

    Importantly, none of the previous steps triggered a kernel evaluation: we can continue to use ``value`` and queue up further computation, e.g., to